ESWIN-DC/golden-player/README.md

 A C++ multimedia framework for NVIDIA® Jetson modules.

-## Build Prerequisites
+## Prerequisites

-The first step is to pull the source code.
+To pull the source code.
 You can clone the source code by following commands.

 ```bash
 git clone https://github.com/ESWIN-DC/golden-player